justaman045/portfolio/content/posts/codedamn/react-vs-django-for-web-development.md

 ---
 title: React vs Django Which is better for Web Development?
-date: "2023-12-02"
+publishedDate: "2023-12-02"
 tags: ["react", "firebase", "guide"]
-draft: false
+status: "published"
+type: Post
-summary: In this article, I'll tell you How to set up a Next project with Tailwind CSS
+# summary: In this article, I'll tell you How to set up a Next project with Tailwind CSS
 ---

 # React vs Django: Which is better for Web Development?